decheine/decheine/README.md

 -->

-I am a recent graduate of University of Wisconsin-Madison with a degree in physics, astronomy, and computer science, with a particular interest in high energy physics experiment research.
+I am a graduate of University of Wisconsin-Madison with a degree in physics, astronomy, and computer science, with a particular interest in high energy physics experiment research.

 I’m currently working on: My full time job as a research and technology software engineer at Abbott in the interim before graduate school at Illinois Institute of Technology pursuing a PhD in physics doing experimental research work for the next generation neutrino detection experiment, [DUNE](https://www.dunescience.org/).